hackffm/actioncam/README.md

 # actioncam

-some python code arround opencv to use a webcam.
+some python code arround opencv to use a webcam for action detection

-- Currently implement features
+## Currently implement features
     - recording
     - recording if motion tracked
     - recording in intervals